cirosantilli/algorithm-cheat/graph.md

 aka `A*`

-Does the same as Dijikstra, but supposes that extra knowledge is known about the graph.
+Does the same as Dijkstra, but supposes that extra knowledge is known about the graph.

 That extra knowledge is an estimative $h$ of distance between the current node and the target such as the straight line or manhattan distance.

 The algorithm then first explores nodes with lowest: $current distance + h(next node)$